epinowcast/epidist/README.md

-# Estimating delay distributions accounting for common biases.
+# Estimate epidemiological delay distributions for infectious diseases

 ## A simple example